hey24sheep/azure-flutter-tasks/README.md

 * _(Optional)_.
 Set `verboseMode` if you wish to get detailed verbose log output for diagnoses purposes.
 Default is `false`.
 * _(Optional)_.
 Set `debugMode` if you wish to override the default release mode for the build.
 Default is `false`.
 * _(Optional)_.
 Set `dartDefine` compile-time variables.
 Example: "Some_Var=Some_val --dart-define=Some_Var2=Val"
 * _(Optional)_.
-Set `extraArgs` if you want to pass more official/custom command arguments.
+Set `extraArgs` if you want to pass more official/custom command arguments, `Space Separated`.
 Example: "--no-tree-shake-icons --publish-to-play"
 * __(Android)__._(Optional)_.
 Set `apkTargetPlatform` for the Android platform architecture target: `default` __(default set by Flutter sdk)__ `android-arm` , `android-arm64`, `android-x86`, `android-x64`, `custom`.
 * __(Android)__._(Optional)_.
 Set `customApkTargetPosition` for the `custom` target platform architecture, provide your own combination (comma separated) of valid values. _Example_ like `android-arm,android-arm64,android-x64`
 * __(Android)__._(Optional)_.
 Set the build mode `splitPerAbi` to compile the code into an APK per target ABI.
 Otherwise the build will result in a single APK.